 For example, compulsory education ends at the age of 16 in several Federal States, therefore children in those states do not have the right to enter schools when they are 16 or 17 years old.
 Furthermore, it has frequently been criticised that parts of the education system are insufficiently prepared to address the specific needs of newly arrived children.
 While there are “best practice” examples in some regions for the integration of refugee children into the education system, obstacles remain in other places, such as lack of access to language and literacy courses or to regular schools.
 One such best practice example for education during the Covid-19 pandemic is the district of Treptow-Köpenick in Berlin, which deployed mobile teams and tablets to support distance learning of children and youth living in youth welfare facilities in 2021.

 Access to education is particularly problematic in initial reception centres such as arrival and AnkER centres.
 This has been exacerbated by the outbreak of the Covid-19 pandemic, as a result of which education in many facilities was suspended (see Conditions in reception facilities).
 An additional complication is the lack of sufficient internet access and digital infrastructure in many reception centres, which has made it difficult to access online schooling or other education offers which have been moved online.
 In 2016, an association of various NGOs (regional refugee councils, Federal Association for Unaccompanied Refugee Minors, Youth without Borders) started a campaign called “School for all” (Schule für alle) to draw attention to the fact that children in many initial reception centres have only had very basic schooling and no access to the regular school system for the duration of their stay in these facilities (see Freedom of Movement: Obligation to Stay in Initial Reception Centres).
 Furthermore, the NGOs have criticised the fact that access to education services was severely limited for asylum seekers above the age of 16, many of whom have not finished school in their countries of origin and therefore need access to the school system in order to gain a degree.

 Problems with access to the education system have particularly been reported with regard to initial reception centres renamed as AnKER centres in Bavaria in 2018.
 The general policy foresees the provision inside the AnkER centres of both schooling for children aged 6-16 and professional school (Berufschule) for persons aged 16-21.
 The AnKER centre in Regensburg is one of the only facilities allowing children up to the age of 16 to go to regular schools.
 This was originally only made possible because the authorities did not manage to build the necessary facilities on time, but has stayed that way.
 However, persons aged 16-21 are provided education in containers in the centre, not at school.

 The problem of a lack of access to the education system in initial reception centres may have been mitigated to a certain extent by the legal clarification, introduced in 2019, according to which the general maximum time-limit for a stay in initial reception centres has been placed at six months for families with minor children.
 Because of this amendment, children should be allocated to decentralised accommodation after a few months (possibly earlier than the maximum six-months time-limit allows), which should in turn result in them having access to regular schools at their new place of residence.
 By way of example, in Saxony the authorities have “an established policy” of allocating families with school-age children to municipalities within three months.
 Due to the Cvid-19 outbreak, re-allocation has been suspended in several Federal States and initial reception centres in spring 2020.

-Asylum seekers generally have access to vocational training.
+In legal terms, asylum seekers generally have access to vocational training.
 In order to start vocational training, they need an employment permit.
 However, the fact that asylum seeker’s permission to stay (Aufenthaltsgestattung) are issued for a 6-month-period frequently renders the access to vocational training impossible.
 Training contracts usually have to be concluded for a duration of two or three years.
 Hence potential employers are often hesitant to offer vocational training to asylum seekers since there is a considerable risk that the training cannot be completed if the asylum application is rejected.

 Studying at university is generally permitted for asylum seekers, but only possible with practical difficulties.
 The Federal States’ laws that regulate access to higher education do not impose any restrictions with regards to a foreigner’s residence status.
 Thus, asylum seekers with a permission to stay (Aufenthaltsgestattung) or tolerated stay (Duldung) legally have the same access to university as other foreigners.
 However, the higher education laws set requirements with regard to qualifications (university entrance qualification), knowledge of the German language and health insurance coverage, which are difficult to meet in practice for asylum seekers.
 Additionally, they are also not entitled to students’ financial aid when in possession of a permission to stay (Aufenthaltsgestattung).
 In the Federal States, which are responsible for university education, and on the Federal level there have been numerous initiatives to support refugees and asylum seekers to access universities and successfully conclude their studies.